A life insurance payout can be used for more than funeral expenses. Learn other common uses for life insurance.

 Since a life insurance payout is usually distributed in one lump sum, no one will dictate how that money should be used, giving you and your beneficiaries the ability to design a policy that truly fits your needs.
 How can life insurance be used exactly?
 Here are a few unexpected ways that your life insurance policy can help keep your family's future on track even after you're gone.

 If your partner stays home now to watch the kids, they might have to worry about more than paying off a mortgage.
 The death benefit they receive from your life insurance policy could help them pay for day care or an in-home nanny for your children while they go back to work.
+Learn more about why both spouses need life insurance.

 Wouldn't it be comforting to know that if something happened to you, your children would still be able to go to college without the burden of loans and debt?
 There is little that is more important to a parent than the lives of their children and their kids' future well-being and success.
-The death benefit from your life insurance policy could help ensure that your children's college tuition is paid for.
+The death benefit from your life insurance policy as a parent, could help ensure that your children's college tuition is paid for.
 That means you can also have the peace of mind that comes with a financial product designed in part to help them achieve their dreams.

 If you're the primary contributor to your retirement accounts and you were to pass away unexpectedly, your partner could come up short later in life.
 With enough life insurance coverage, a payout from your policy could help your spouse continue to make contributions to their retirement, helping to ensure financial security in their golden years.